rstudio/shinyloadtest/README.md

 **Installing `proxyrec`**

-`proxyrec` can be installed from pre-compiled executables or froms source.
+`proxyrec` can be installed from pre-compiled executables or from source.

 *Executable*